DeLoooping/De.Loooping.Templates/README.md

 - Error tracking, so exceptions return the error location inside your template

+## Installation
+- Add NuGet package `De.Loooping.Templates.Core.XXX.nupkg` to your project, where XXX is the version number (e.g. "0.4.0")
+- If you want to use the configuration extensions, also add `De.Loooping.Templates.Configuration.XXX.nupkg`.

 ## Basic template syntax

 A template consists of different elements that are used in turns to produce the intended output.